Russia launches booster shots amid soaring infections | Health

 While reaffirming his position that vaccinations should be voluntary, Putin emphasized that mandatory vaccination for some workers was based on the law and voiced hope that it could help prevent a nationwide lockdown.

-A spike in vaccination over the past days was quickly followed by reports of shortages in a number of Russian regions, and some experts have questioned whether Russia will have enough vaccines to go around.
+A spike in vaccination over the past days was quickly followed by reports of vaccine shortages in a number of Russian regions, and some experts have questioned whether Russia will have enough vaccines to go around.
 Officials said earlier this week that 36.7 million sets of four domestically-developed coronavirus vaccines have been released into circulation in Russia, and 30 more million are expected to be produced in July.
+As a new wave of contagion spread, authorities in some regions have started imposing travel restrictions.

+From Thursday the southern Krasnodar region, which has a long stretch of the Black Sea coast, required incoming hotel and resort clients to produce a certificate of vaccination, a negative COVID-19 test or a document showing they had been previously sick with the virus.

+Starting Aug.
+1, only those with proof of vaccination or a document showing recovery from COVID-19 will be allowed into hotels and resorts.
+The stringent rules have triggered a wave of tour cancellations that has shaken the nation's tourist industry.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)